 Oman's world-class healthcare system is free to its citizens and funded by the government in public hospitals.
 Snowbirds can either opt to use a public hospital for lower medical costs although there may be a longer wait time or they can use a private hospital instead.
 Private hospitals are more expensive however they are well equipped and have little or no line.
 Omani doctors are well trained and speak English fluently so communicating with them will be easy.
 Also, remember to get comprehensive travel insurance before leaving your home country

-- Weather: The winter weather in (Oman) will normally be warm during the day, but can be chilly during the night.
+- Weather: The fall, winter, and spring weather in (Oman) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like (Oman) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.